 Most people with whiplash get better within a few weeks by following a treatment plan that includes pain medication and exercise.
 However, some people have chronic neck pain and other long-lasting complications.

-Signs and symptoms of whiplash usually — but not always — develop within 24 hours of the injury and may include:
+Signs and symptoms of whiplash usually develop within days of the injury, and may include:

 - Neck pain and stiffness

 - Loss of range of motion in the neck

 - Headaches, most often starting at the base of the skull